Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{}nomaly Detection (AD) techniques are aimed at automatically identifying anomalies (or outliers) within a given collection of data points.
-Their effectiveness is of paramount importance in a wide array of application domains, ranging from wireless sensor networks \cite{miao2018distributed} and industrial cyber-physical systems \cite{yang2017anomaly} to healthcare \cite{meneghetti2018data} and driving systems \cite{zhang2017safedrive}, and their high usability is mainly due to the fact that most AD algorithms can be trained and deployed in unsupervised settings.
-This is particularly appealing in environments where the data labelling process by human experts is prohibitively expensive and time-consuming, in other words environments where any intelligent technological solution should be conceived according to an underlying human-centered principle that guarantees the minimization of human efforts.
+Anomaly Detection (AD) techniques aim at automatically identifying anomalies (or outliers) within a given collection of data points \cite{borghesi2019semisupervised}.
+Their effectiveness is of paramount importance in a wide array of application domains, ranging from wireless sensor networks \cite{miao2018distributed} and industrial cyber-physical systems \cite{puggini2018enhanced, yang2017anomaly} to healthcare \cite{meneghetti2018data}, driving systems \cite{zhang2017safedrive} and biology \cite{zhang2020scale}.
+Their high usability is mainly due to the fact that most AD algorithms can be trained and deployed in unsupervised settings.
+This is particularly useful in environments where the data labelling process by human experts is prohibitively expensive and time-consuming, calling for an human-centered design principle that guarantees the minimization of human efforts.

 In recent years, a growing volume of research has been focusing on approaches based on Deep Neural Networks (DNNs) to tackle the AD task, especially for applications involving graphs \cite{yuan2015hyperspectral} and videos \cite{sabokrou2017deep}.
-Despite the high performance, DNNs cannot be considered as the ultimate solution to any AD problem as they exhibit a number of drawbacks in several real-world scenarios: i) depending on the complexity of the task and the dimensionality of the data, the training process of a DNN might last many hours or even days; ii) state-of-the-art DNN models are implemented (and trained) on expensive Graphics Processing Units, that might not be affordable in environments characterized by limited budget or resource-constrained devices; iii) typically, a huge number of data points are required for the DNN to get satisfying generalization capabilities.
+Despite the high performance, DNNs cannot be considered as the ultimate solution to any AD problem as they exhibit a number of drawbacks in several real-world scenarios: i) depending on the complexity of the task and the dimensionality of the data, the training process of a DNN might last many hours or even days; ii) state-of-the-art DNN models are implemented (and trained) on expensive Graphics Processing Units, that might not be affordable in environments/applications characterized by limited budget or resource-constrained devices; iii) typically, a huge number of data points are required for the DNN to get satisfying generalization capabilities.
 For these reasons, there still persists a countless number of applications where traditional AD techniques, such as LOF \cite{breunig2000lof}, ABOD \cite{kriegel2008angle}, Isolation Forest \cite{liu2008isolation, liu2012isolation}, are being preferred over solutions based on DNNs.

 Although AD algorithms have proved to be extremely useful and effective, their widespread adoption is far from being a reality even in industries and organizations with adequate infrastructures.
 This is actually a more general problem affecting any technology based on Machine Learning (ML) and it is mainly due to two `soft' factors: (i) lack of confidence/trust from the users in AD algorithm outcomes and (ii) not immediate association between AD algorithm outcomes and root causes.
 The first issue arises from the lack of labelled data points (that, on the other hand, is one of the main reasons why AD algorithms are appealing in the first place), which makes it impossible to set up an adequate testing procedure.
 This leads either to blindly trust the algorithm or not to use it at all, both the cases being undesirable.
 The second question, instead, investigates the possibility to gain additional knowledge about the task at hand, which may translates into actionable insights for troubleshooting or root cause analysis.
 The aforementioned issues can be addressed following the principles of eXplainable Artificial Intelligence (XAI) \cite{gunning2017explainable}, whose objective is to make so-called \textit{black-box} ML models easily understandable by human beings.